30-Minute Chicken Coconut Curry Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This coconut chicken curry is a quick and easy weeknight win!
-It's perfect for those evenings when we want something healthy and hearty that doesn't compromise on flavor.
-It rivals take-out Indian food but it's much lighter, and possibly quicker, too!
+This coconut chicken curry is a quick and easy win for a weeknight.
+It’s perfect for those evenings when I want something simple, full of veggies, and that doesn’t compromise on flavor.
+It rivals take-out Indian food, but it’s much lighter —and possibly quicker too!

-This recipe is based on the wildly popular creamy coconut lentil curry.
+This recipe is based on my wildly popular creamy coconut lentil curry.
 Same flavors, different protein.
-It's a pretty basic recipe, meaning you can swap the veggies for what you have in the fridge.
-We don't use curry powder or curry paste, just individual spices.
+It’s a pretty basic recipe, meaning you can swap the veggies for what you have in the fridge.
+I don’t use curry powder or curry paste; I use individual spices.
 This makes it easy to add more or less of a spice, especially when it comes to heat.

-It all gets made in one pot so clean-up is a breeze.
-Serve it with some fluffy basmati rice, or naan to mop up all the delicious sauce.
-Serving a crowd?
-Make a couple of curries and serve them family style, and enjoy the leftovers for lunch the next day!
+It all gets made in one pot, so clean-up is a breeze.
+Serve it with some fluffy basmati rice or naan to mop up all the delicious sauce.

 You’ll find most of the ingredients for this Indian-inspired chicken curry recipe in your kitchen.
 Here’s what you’ll need: